shiinamiyuki/mcgp/entry.md

 <img src="https://github.com/shiinamiyuki/mcgp/blob/main/images/divfree1.jpg" alt="Div free" width="320"/><img src="https://github.com/shiinamiyuki/mcgp/blob/main/images/divfree2.jpg" alt="Div free" width="299"/>

 #### Adaptive Sampling
-We compare adaptive sampling and uniform sampling in solving this lapacian equation with high frequency boundary conditions.
-Both solution are interpolated using MLS and are run for same amount of walks (adaptive sampling actually uses less walks!).
-Note uniform sampling performs badly on boundary, where the solution varies most.
+We compare adaptive sampling and uniform sampling in solving this Laplace equation with high-frequency boundary conditions.
+Both solutions are interpolated using MLS and are run for the same amount of walks (adaptive sampling actually uses fewer walks!).
+Note uniform sampling performs badly on the boundary, where the solution varies most.

 <img src="https://github.com/shiinamiyuki/mcgp/blob/main/images/uniform.png" alt="Uniform Sampling" width="200"/><img src="https://github.com/shiinamiyuki/mcgp/blob/main/images/adaptive.png" alt="Adaptive Sampling" width="200"/><img src="https://github.com/shiinamiyuki/mcgp/blob/main/images/boundary condition.png" alt="Boundary Condition" width="200"/>

 ## Possible Improvements
 Here is a list of features that we wish we could implement:
 - Implement MCGP on CUDA
 - Use a low-discrepancy sequence for random number generation (Quasi-Monte Carlo).
-However, QMC enforces some constraint on usage to prevent correlation between samples and such integration will make our library not as intuitive as it is now.
+However, QMC enforces some constraints on usage to prevent correlation between samples and such integration will make our library not as intuitive as it is now.
 - By incorporating *A Simple and Robust Mutation Strategy for the Metropolis Light Transport Algorithm, Kelemen et al. 2002*, one can implement MCGP using Markov Chain Monte Carlo (MCMC).
 Though the effectiveness of this approach is unknown.

 ## Potential Problems in the Original Paper
 The following discussions may contain mistakes, so please read it at your discretion.
 - In section 2.3, the author defines Poisson's equation to be $\nabla^2 u = f$.
 However, all derivations of related formulas are based on the definition $-\nabla^2 u = f$.
 - In section 2.6, the authors claim that the exterior problem can be solved by applying Russian roulette to conditionally terminate paths far from the domain.
-However, even for a simple Poisson's equation this would not work as the Russian roulette itself generates an unbiased estimate and potentially an infinitely long walk.
+However, even for a simple Poisson's equation, this would not work as the Russian roulette itself generates an unbiased estimate and potentially an infinitely long walk.
 Thus it requires infinitely many walks to converge.
 - In section 3.1, it says that "The WoS estimator just adds a single sample of the latter integral for each step of the walk".
 But we think we should add a single sample for *each walk* instead of *each step of the walk*.
 - In section 6.6, the author claimed that $A$ is the solution to the vector Poisson equation $\nabla^2 A =\nabla\times X$, but based on its reference, the formula should be $\nabla^2 A = -\nabla\times X$.